When I was growing up my dad worked as an electrician during the day, and at night he attended law school, and on the weekends he worked construction.

 I said, “How do you know my dad?”

 My dad worked as an Electrician for Local 3 and was going to school at night to become a lawyer.
 After he passed the bar exam he sued Local 3 for the rights of the workers.
 Local 3 was infuriated because they didn’t want to dish out more money or benefits to the workers.
 The local 3 “henchmen” would wait for my father, wielding bats and link chains.
 They threatened his life on a daily basis and told him to give up his fight against the union or he and his family would suffer the consequences.
 He got into quite a few physical altercations with the tough guys.
 But, my dad stood his ground.
-He fought the union, in the streets and in the courthouse, until they gave the workers the rights they deserved.
+He fought the union, in the streets, and in the courthouse, until they gave the workers the rights they deserved.
 Today Local 3 has one of the best benefit packages for their workers because of my father’s steadfast determination to stand up and fight injustice.

 My mom confided in me that my father was highly sensitive and deeply hurt that I was staying out late at night, smoking and cursing like a drunken sailor, sleeping around, and getting high on drugs.
 He wanted a better life for me.
-He thought I deserved better than what I was giving myself but, he couldn’t express his pain to me.
+He thought I deserved better than what I was giving to myself but, he couldn’t express his pain to me.
 Instead he got angry, withdrew, and stopped speaking with me.

 It wasn’t until my mom’s battle with cancer when I was 22 years old that I began understanding my father.

 I remember coming home one day and watching my parents slowly walking up the block holding hands.
 They stopped walking, and she leaned up against him for support.
 She was exhausted from the chemo and radiation treatments.
 They continued walking a few more steps and she stopped and leaned up against him once more.
-He reached down, picked her up, and carried her in his arms, the way a man would carry his bride across the threshold.
+He reached down, picked her up, and carried her in his arms, the way a husband would carry his bride across the threshold.
 Then, after about 15 feet he set her down gently, and they began walking hand in hand.
 Every few feet he would pick her up and carry her again, and again, until they disappeared around the corner.

-At one point during mom’s illness she weighed only 78 pounds, had lost all of her beautiful red curls, and was physically unable to get out of bed.
+At one point during my mom’s illness she weighed only 78 pounds, had lost all of her beautiful red curls, and was physically unable to get out of bed.
 My father would come home from the courthouse and immediately go to my mom’s bedside and give her a kiss.

 He would lean over and say, “Hello boopsy doodle.
 How’s by you?”
 She would open her eyes and smile.
 Then he would poke her nose and say, “Have you been loafing around all day moochin’ off of me again?”